 We spend hours consuming news because we want to be informed.
-The problem is news doesn’t make us informed.
-In fact, the more news we consume the more misinformed we become.
+The problem is news doesn’t make us informed, just the opposite.
+The more news we consume the more misinformed we become.
+And our obsession with being informed makes it hard to think long term.

 Rarely do we stop to ask ourselves questions about the media we consume: Is this good for me?
 Is this dense with detailed information?
 Is this important?
 Is this going to stand the test of time?
 Is the person writing someone who is well informed on the issue?
 Asking those questions makes it clear the news isn’t good for you.